Contact potentials in presence of a regular finite-range interaction using dimensional regularization and the $N/D$ method: Conclusions.

-An open question is the design of a consistent power-counting relating the chiral order employed in the long-distance potential and the number of derivatives considered in the short-distance part of the interaction, beyond those strictly necessary to render UV finite de long-distance part of the amplitude.
+An open question is the design of a consistent power-counting relating the chiral order employed in the long-distance potential and the number of derivatives considered in the short-distance part of the interaction, beyond those strictly necessary to render UV finite the long-distance part of the amplitude.
 In the case studied in this work, the OPE can be renormalized with only one counter-term.
 Consideration of higher-order terms in the short-range potential has allowed us to fix other ERE parameters in addition to the scattering length.

 \acknowledgments We thank E. Hern\'andez for his comments and clarifications.
-This work is part of the Grants PID2020-112777GB-I00, PID2022-141910NB-I00 and PID2023-147458NB-C21 and CEX2023-001292-S of MICIU/AEI /10.13039/501100011033 and of the Grant CIPROM 2023/59 of Generalitat Valenciana and Junta de Castilla y Leon under Grant No. SA091P24.
-JAO would like to acknowledge partial financial support to the Grant PID2022-136510NB-C32 funded by MCIN/AEI/10.13039/501100011033/ and FEDER, UE.
+This work is part of the Grants PID2020-112777GB-I00, PID2022-141910NB-I00, PID2023-147458NB-C21, PID2022-136510NB-C32 and CEX2023-001292-S of MCIN/AEI/10.13039/501100011033/, FEDER UE and MICIU/AEI/10.13039/501100011033 and of the Grants CIPROM 2023/59 of Generalitat Valenciana and Junta de Castilla y Leon under Grant No. SA091P24.